 Business owners and managers need to take the steps necessary to make sure their sales effort is the primary focus of their companies, and that they have sales personnel who are as dedicated as possible to simply securing profitable business.
 Just grabbing work to keep the doors open eventually backfires and the results aren’t pretty.
 Those who are unsure as to how to do this need to get the necessary help.
 Flying by the seat of your pants or throwing bodies at your sales effort is a recipe for frustration.
 Set a strategy, get the right people, train them and stick to it.
 Grab a bigger piece of the market pie and circle the wagons around your current customer base.

 I just had a conversation with a contractor in Texas who said he was seeing more and more Midwestern contractors coming into his territory.
 He wanted to know how to freeze them out.
 Packing your bags and heading to a saturated market is not the answer.
 Invest in your local sales effort and grow your business base.
 Sell to secure projects at a healthy level of profitability and track your sales process.
 Refusing to do so in the upcoming construction climate may end up being your Achilles heel.
 Go get a bigger piece of the pie.

-Tom Woodcock, president, seal the deal, is a speaker and trainer to the construction industry nationwide.
-He can be reached at his website: www.tomwoodcocksealthedeal.com or at 314-775-9217.
+Tom Woodcock, president of seal the deal, is a speaker and trainer for the construction industry nationwide.
+He can be reached via www.tomwoodcocksealthedeal.com or (314) 775-9217.